Waterhen Bloa: How to tie & fish this “Blinged-up” beautiful Old Classic

 Generally, the literature mentions that the WB is used during the early months of the trout season.
 It is a good representation of hatching Large Dark Olives and works best on cold, damp days when olives struggle free of the water surface.

-For me, it’s much more than an early-season fly because I catch trout and grayling throughout the year.
+It’s much more than an early-season fly because I catch trout and grayling throughout the year.

 So how do I fish this spider…